Bilalh/Media/README.md

 installing
 ----------
-By default the program install to ~/bin
+By default the program install to `~/bin` and the database is created in `~/Library/Application Support/Media/`

 from `build`
 <code>
 	make
 	make install
+	make create_database
 </code>

 if you want to install the man pages